Hyperandrogenism: Drugs

 Many drugs can provoke symptoms of hyperandrogenism.
 These symptoms include, but are not limited to hirsutism, acne, dermatitis, androgenic alopecia, irregularities in menstruation, clitoral hypertrophy, and the deepening of the voice.
 Drugs most frequently implicated in hyperandrogenism include anabolic steroids, synthetic progestins, and antiepileptics; however, many other drugs may also cause hyperandrogenism.
 This can happen through one of five mechanisms: the direct introduction of androgens to the body, the binding of the drug to androgen receptors (as is the case with anabolic-androgenic steroids), a reduction of sex hormone-binding globulin plasma concentration that leads to an increase in free testosterone, interference with the hypothalamic–pituitary–ovarian (HPO) axis, or an increase in the release of adrenal androgens.
 Certain drugs cause hyperandrogenism through mechanisms that remain unclear.
 For example, the molecular basis by which valproate induces hyperandrogenism and polycystic ovary syndrome has yet to be determined.
 However, one study showed that women taking valproic acid had higher testosterone levels and incidences of hyperandrogenism compared to women who were not taking valproic acid.

 Heredity

 Hyperandrogenism can appear as a symptom of many different genetic and medical conditions.
 Some of the conditions with hyperandrogenic symptoms, including PCOS, may sometimes be hereditary.
 Additionally, it is thought that epigenetics may contribute to the pathogenesis of polycystic ovary syndrome.

 One potential cause of PCOS is maternal hyperandrogenism, whereby hormonal irregularities in the mother can affect the development of the child during gestation, resulting in the passing of polycystic ovary syndrome from mother to child.
-However, no androgen elevations in were found in the umbilical cord blood of children born to mothers with PCOS.
+However, no androgen elevations were found in the umbilical cord blood of children born to mothers with PCOS.